Quezon, Isabela

-Quezon is a border town of Isabela with the province of Kalinga through the Quezon-Tabuk Road.
-It is bordered in the west by the city of Tabuk.

 Etymology

-The town was named in honor of President Manuel L. Quezon, under the Republic Act No. 2418 which was approved last June 21, 1959.
+The town was named in honor of President Manuel L. Quezon on June 21, 1959 pursuant to Republic Act No. 2418.

 History

-Unlike some parts of Isabela like Santiago City, Echague and Alicia the history of the municipality of Quezon is relatively recent.
-The former municipalities have long been seats of rich and colorful historical events that influenced the lives of the people of Isabela since its creation on May 1, 1856, through a Royal Decree issued in honor of Queen Isabella II of Spain (reigned 1843 to 1868).
-It was in these very places where decisions that ultimately governed the lives of the local people were made by Spanish authorities.

-Prior to its creation, Quezon was once part of a vast track of agricultural land called the Mallig Plains.
-At that time, the area that is now under the political jurisdiction of the municipality was sparsely populated.
-Historians believe that the precursor of the present inhabitants of Quezon were the Igorots and the Kalingas of the Cordilleras.
+Prior to its creation, Quezon was once part of a vast track of agricultural land called the Mallig Plains and was sparsely populated.
+Historians believe that its earliest inhabitants were the Igorots and the Kalingas of the Cordilleras as well as the Irrayas.
 Although the Igorots and the Kalingas are primarily upland dwellers, historians have observed that these natives come down from the highlands from time to time to hunt for low-landers especially the Kanyaw rituals.
+The site of Quezon the location of a Spanish mission called Nalabangan which was established on 24 May 1598 but vanished from historical records not long afterwards.

 When Manuel L. Quezon was elected as the President of the Philippine Commonwealth, one of his administration's main programs was to promote development in the other areas in the country aside from Manila.
 In order to achieve this objective, President Quezon opened up vast uninhabited areas for settlement hoping that these would be developed by those who will decide to settle in those areas.
 Aside from Mindanao, other parts of Luzon were similarly offered for settlement and development including the province of Isabela, particularly the north-western portion of the province which was later called Mallig Plains.

-Citing for the potential of the area for settlement and agricultural development, President Quezon declared the entire land area of Mallig Plains as project site for his program on rural development.
+Citing for the potential of the area for settlement and agricultural development, President Quezon declared the entire Mallig Plains as project site for his program on rural development.
 In support of this declaration, he created the Office of National Land Settlement Administration which was renamed to Land Settlement Development Corporation (LaSeDeCo).
 Subsequently, this corporation was reorganized.
 At that time, the primary objective of LaSeDeCo was basically to oversee and facilitate the distribution of lands to qualified settlers.
 With the development of this opportunity for rural and agricultural development and with the completion of the Balete Pass Road in the 1920s that runs through the hinterlands of the Caraballo Mountains, hundreds of inhabitants from the Ilocos and Central Luzon regions opted to settle and avail of the program of the government in the Mallig Plains area.